Cynler/Casual-Guide-to-Cleaning/README.md

 - Do a once over for visible surfaces.
 - Vacuum under the sofa cracks.

 Our sofa slipcovers can be machine washed when taken off.
+Which usually cleaned once a month, but if you sweat or eat food on the couch regularly, then please consider bi-weekly clean by taking the covers off and wash them at the laundromat.

+### Bean bags
+The covers for the bean bags can be taken off and washed at the laundromat as well.

 ### Laundromat
 Please do not kill the washer by overloading the high pressured washing machines with soap, high pressured washing machines requires less soap that normal washing machines.
 We only have 1 good laundromat close by.
 There are instructions in the laundromat on how to use the machines.
 Follow them, please.
 The laundry machines have seen enough abuse.
 Please don't perpetuate the cycles of abuse, only the cycles of cleaning.